Your Singer MISSED The Concert….What do we do? – Use the 5 “E”s

 Here is a successful approach to handling CONCERT ABSENCES – USING the 5 “E”s:

-Most absences are avoidable.
-If we prepare appropriately from the first day of school, we will minimize the number of potential situations that may occur.
-This comes from clarity on our part: a clear explanation on why the concert is important, and a clear plan as to ensure that the student and their parents are aware the concert is a requirement.
+Most absences are avoidable if we accept some responsibility.
+When we prepare and educate from the first day of school, we will minimize the number of potential situations that may occur.
+This comes from clarity on our part.
+Firstly we need a clear explanation on why the concert is important.
+Secondly, we need to ensure students and parents are aware of the date.
+Thirdly, we need them to understand it is a requirement for the class.
+We must not assume students and parents communicate or that they are going to mark their calendar without a clear effort on our part.

 How to prevent students from missing the concert: